While I’m on a roll with confessions, let me throw one more atcha:

 It took me 21 months in Australia before I finally made it out to the Blue Mountains.

-Now before you roll your eyes and think big whoop, so what you didn’t go somewhere, you should know that the Blue Mountains are probably THE #1 day trip to make from Sydney.
+Now before you roll your eyes and think big whoop, so what you didn’t go somewhere, you should know that the Blue Mountains are probably THE #1 Sydney weekend getaway.
 I’ve been to Kangaroo Valley TWICE for crying out loud, and that’s not even near the top of anyone’s Sydney to-do list.
 How is it that I’d never managed to explore the Blue Mountains?

 Well, let me defend myself by saying that the majority of my time in Sydney has seen me tied to either a work exchange or a house sit, making it very difficult for me to steal away for a day or two to go adventuring further afield.
 Plus, the Blue Mountains are a 2+ hour train ride from Sydney and much better explored by car.
 I really wanted to have more than just an afternoon to frolic there so that the trip would be worth my while.